-Photography Above and below: Screenshots of Peggy Lee performing "A Song For You" during an episode of The Carol Burnett Show that aired on November 1, 1972.
+Photography Page 33: screenshots of Peggy Lee performing "A Song For You" during an episode of The Car-ol Burnett Show that aired on November 1, 1972.

 5. It Takes Too Long to Learn to Live Alone

 Peggy Lee was one of two vocalists to introduce this number in 1972.
 The other vocalist was Alice Clark, a worthwhile soul singer who remains obscure to this day.
 Like Lee's, Clark's album (her one and only, made for Mainstream Records) happened to be released over the summer months of 1972.